Inclusive Thermodynamics of Computational Machines: Inclusive thermodynamics of DFAs

 The quantities $d(Q)$ and $I(Q)$ are, respectively, the average distortion and the average Shannon mutual information associated with channel $Q$.
 The rate-distortion function of the i.i.d. source with symbol distribution $\left\{p(y)\right\}$ given the distortion constraint $d(\cdot, \cdot)$ is defined as the solution to the minimization problem:

 which is solved over all conditional distributions $p(r \mid y)$ for which the joint distribution $p(y, r)=p(y) p(r \mid y)$ satisfies the expected distortion constraint.

 There are many possible distortion functions; which one to consider depends on the concerns of the engineer using the communication channel.
-We provide two possible, thermodynamically motivated distortion functions below.
+We conjecture two possible, thermodynamically motivated distortion functions including EP below.

 (Note that so long as the state spaces of the variables in \cref{eq:distort_1} and \cref{eq:distort_11} are finite, we can always ensure non-negativity of those two candidate distortion functions simply by subtracting their respective minimal values.)